Yuri Yokomizo: Theatrical films

 On November 8, 2019, a Sumikko Gurashi theatrical film would premiere in Japan titled, "Sumikko Gurashi the Movie: The Unexpected Picture Book and the Secret Child".
 The film would open at #3 in Japan during its opening weekend and would go on to win "Best Animation of the Year" at the 29th Annual Japan Movie Critics Awards.
 The second film, "Sumikko Gurashi the Movie: The Magical Child of the Blue Moonlit Night" would be released in November 2021 and would be similarly well received by audiences and critics.
 Yokomizo's involvement with both films was limited to providing guidance to the designers with regards to new characters that were introduced to the series through the films.
 Though she had little input in the rest of production, she did request that the characters not having speaking voices as she felt it was important that they don't.
 The filmmakers respected this request and in both films the only dialogue is spoken through a narrator.

+Nandemo Ikimono

+After leaving San-X Yokomizo created the Nandemo Ikimono (Any and All Living Things) series of characters, which include anthropomorphized animals, plants and other items, like Nori Onigiri (Seaweed Rice Ball), Kojima (Little Island) and Dame-Gitsune (Useless Fox).
+A short anime series with the characters called Gekkan!
+Nanmono Anime (Monthly!
+Any and All Things Anime) will begin in April 2025.